 Safety Tour Regulations and policy

-With the world and travel slowly opening up again Tropical Birding has found a creative way of running tours that are no riskier than other mandated activities such as visiting local restaurants or major food store.
-This is so that people who love birding, bird photography and travel can begin to explore again, and if you keep reading you will understand that we will be doing this in the safest possible way, by adhering to the CDC principles, by more specifically the health and safety guidelines developed by the Adventure Travel and Trade Association (ATTA), which were done in collaboration with physicians at the renowned Cleveland Clinic.
+With the world and travel slowly opening up again Tropical Birding has found a creative way of running tours that are no riskier than other mandated activities such as visiting local restaurants or major food stores.
+This is so that people who love birding, bird photography, and travel can begin to explore again.
+And if you keep reading you will understand that we will be doing this in the safest possible way, by adhering to CDC principles, and more specifically to the health and safety guidelines developed by the Adventure Travel and Trade Association (ATTA), which were established in collaboration with physicians at the renowned Cleveland Clinic.
 ATTA’s guidelines have been developed specifically for groups wanting to view wildlife, and we believe the measures are smart, sensible and safe:

-This means that taking precautions does not mean you have to never venture outside again, and that you can limit your exposure.
-We are running tours sensibly (read on to find out how), by taking maximum precautions, and reducing risk.
+Taking precautions does not mean that you can never venture outside again; there are ways of limiting your exposure.
+We are running tours sensibly (read on to find out how), taking maximum precautions, and reducing risk.
 One way to do this is personalized custom tours (particularly recommended for folks in the 60+ age group for you or your family and friends ‘bubble’).
-Please let us know if there in anywhere stateside that you are interested in visiting and we can make a plan.
+Please let us know if there in anywhere in the US that you are interested in visiting, and we can make a plan.
 The luxury of a custom tour will never be cheaper.
-The other option is small group tours to wilderness areas where there are precious few other people.
+The other option is small group tours to wilderness areas where there are very few other people.
 Although we cannot guarantee anything, we can be smart and considerate.
 On these tours you will only interact with the same small group of participants for the week (or longer), and your web of interconnection will be extremely limited.
-A visit to the supermarket where thousands of items have been touched by myriad people is likely to be far riskier.
+A visit to a supermarket where thousands of items have been touched by myriad people is likely to be far riskier.

 • are experiencing any coronavirus symptoms